 The first night we were there we went to the tower lighting at the American Tobacco Campus.
 This is an annual holiday celebration with community choral groups and other surprises.
 This year’s event included a special performance from the School of Rock.

-The former home of the Lucky Strike cigarette factory has been transformed into a one-million-sq.-ft. entertainment district, complete with apartments and offices in addition to restaurants, a documentary theater, a barber shop, a basketball court, plenty of open green common space under the iconic Lucky Strike smokestack, and more.
+Lucky Strike Cigarette Factory’s former home has been transformed into a one-million-sq.-ft. entertainment district, complete with apartments and offices in addition to restaurants, a documentary theater, a barbershop, a basketball court, plenty of open green common space under the iconic Lucky Strike smokestack, and more.

 Restaurants include offerings of authentic sushi, Cuban tapas, and classic American.
-American Tobacco also puts on many of their own events, like art shows, pop-up shops, and free concerts.
+American Tobacco also puts on many of its own events, like art shows, pop-up shops, and free concerts.

 I loved the vibe on this campus because it felt like such a cool community.
 The space had so much to offer and had gorgeous landscaping!

 On Saturday, it was parade time!
 We kicked off the holiday season at the Durham Holiday Parade and Fun Fest.
 There were dynamic floats, hometown bands, drill teams, school and community groups that made their way down Main Street.
-The parade concludd with a special guest appearance by Santa!
-After the parade you could head down to the American Tobacco Campus and enjoy snow sledding, inflatable bounce houses, arts and craft activities, visits with Santa, train rides, music and more.
+The parade concluded with a special guest appearance by Santa!
+After the parade, you could head down to the American Tobacco Campus and enjoy snow sledding, inflatable bounce houses, arts and craft activities, visits with Santa, train rides, music, and more.

 Saturday night was the Downtown Durham Christmas Tree lighting.
 Street musicians performed in CCB Plaza, with the Boom Unit Brass Band.
 The Christmas Tree was lit by Mayor Bill Bell, with continued performances from the Boom Unit Brass Band carrying on throughout the night.
 It was so magical seeing the whole plaza come to life with all the Christmas lights!